1. Set up prerequisites for the build environment

 ## Clone the source code repository

 First, clone the dRonin repository.
-Change to an appropriate directory to check out the code.
-If you have your own fork, specify its URL on the git command line (otherwise you can use the parent fork per the below example).
+If you have your own fork, specify it on the git command line.

 ## Automatic download and install of required programs